mpetuska/kmdc/docs/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to Atom?
-You can start by looking through these `beginner` and `help-wanted` issues:
+Unsure where to begin contributing to KMDC?
+You can start by looking through these `good first issue` and `help-wanted`
+issues:

-* [Good First Issue issues][beginner] - issues which should only require a few lines of code, and a test or two.
+* [Good First Issue issues][good-first-issue] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `good first issue` issues.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for